How We Are Run

 Prof Desmond Thompson (FSC Chairman)

-Principal Adviser on Biodiversity with Scottish Natural Heritage (SNH)
+Principal Adviser on Science and Biodiversity with Scottish Natural Heritage (SNH).

 Becoming Chairman in 2014, having previously chaired the Finance and Administration Committee, Des is immensely proud of the superb outdoor learning opportunities available at FSC centres.
 Visits to these special places have been real highlights for many people, who enthuse about their ambience, facilities and talented staff.